List of Watchmen characters: Detective Joe Bourquin

 Detective Joe Bourquin is the partner to Detective Steven Fine.
 Bourquin dies when Veidt's monster appears in New York.

 In the film, he is renamed Detective Gallagher and is portrayed by Don Thompson.

 In the animated film Watchmen Chapter I, Bourquin is voiced by Max Koch.

 John David Keene

-John David Keene Sr. is a Senator who is responsible for the Keene Act that banned superheroes that were not government-sanctioned.
+John David Keene Sr. is a Senator who is responsible for the Keene Act, which banned superheroes that were not government-sanctioned.

 In the TV series, he is portrayed by Ted Johnson.
-Now an old man and using a wheelchair, John is present at his son Joe Keene's plans to inherit Doctor Manhattan's powers.
+Now an old man and using a wheelchair, Keene is present at his son Joe Keene's plans to inherit Doctor Manhattan's powers.
 Laurie comments that she did not suspect that Keene Sr. would be part of Cyclops.
 After Joe Keene is turned into ooze because he did not have a component in the machine he used that would filter the atomic energy, Keene Sr., the rest of the Seventh Kavalry, and the Cyclops leadership are all vaporized by Lady Trieu where Keene Sr.'s wheelchair is left behind.